National Security Act (South Korea): Origins

-Because of the law's extensiveness and high risk of false accusation, this law also penalizes false accusations and fabrication of evidence.
-A violator of Article 12 of the National Security Act may receive the same sentence that the victim would have if the violator's crime had not been undisclosed.
+Due to its extensive nature and high risk of false accusation, this act also penalizes false accusations and fabrication of evidence.
+For example, a violator of Article 12 of the National Security Act may receive the same sentence that the victim would have if the violator's crime had not been undisclosed.

 Administration

-Since 1978, the South Korean High Court has ruled to classify 1,220 books and print material as "Enemy's Expressions" by force of precedence.
-Two state-established research institutes decide what books and print materials meet the criteria of "Enemy's Expressions": the Democratic Ideology Institute, established in 1997 under the direct orders of the Chief Prosecutor, and the Public Safety Affairs Institute of the Korea National Police University.
+Since 1978, the South Korean High Court has ruled to classify 1,220 books and other print materials as "Enemy's Expressions" by force of precedent.
+Two state-established research institutes decide what books and print materials meet the criteria of "Enemy's Expressions": the Democratic Ideology Institute, established in 1997 under direct orders from the Chief Prosecutor, and the Public Safety Affairs Institute of the Korea National Police University.

-In 2012, a South Korean man, Park Jung-geun, was indicted and charged under the National Security Law for reposting altered North Korean propaganda on social media.
+In 2012, a South Korean man, Park Jung-geun, was indicted and charged under the National Security Act for reposting altered North Korean propaganda on social media.
 The man, who described his use of the material as intended to lampoon the North Korean regime, received a ten-month suspended prison sentence.

-Military

-During the Lee Myung-bak government, some South Korean military officers were arrested for suspected pro-North Korean or pro-communist activities.
+During the Lee Myung-bak government, some South Korean military officers were arrested for suspected pro-North Korean and pro-communist activities.

+In 2026, the special counsel investigating the insurrection case of former President Yoon Suk Yeol regarding the 2024 South Korean martial law crisis accused Yoon of being anti-state forces, involving acts "such as armed soldiers storming the National Assembly and the National Election Commission and attempts to cut power and water to media outlets."

+On 31 May 1991, Article 1(2) was inserted to prevent its arbitrary application: "In the construction and application of this Act, it shall be limited to the minimum necessary in its construction and application to attain the aforementioned purpose, and shall not be permitted to construe this Act extensively, or to restrict unreasonably the fundamental human rights of citizens guaranteed by the Constitution."